 - All dependencies are up to date.

-- Dependencies (that use RN linking) are not deprecated and supporting latest RN version.
+- Dependencies (that use RN linking) are not deprecated and support the latest React Native version.

-- Dependencies in package.json are meeting the industry standards.
+- Dependencies in package .json are meeting industry standards.

-- App got own native modules written (no support from npm).
+- The app got own native modules written (no support from npm).

 3. Code Quality: